1.3 Wie alt bist du?

 - Image of Julia from Grenzenlos Deutsch, licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License

-- Private: Image of Max from Grenzenlos Deutsch, GD Max.pgn_-211×300, licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+- Image of Max from Grenzenlos Deutsch, GD Max.pgn_-211×300, licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 - Comic – Wie alt ist er? made at www.MakeBeliefsComix.com